-When I returned in late June after the rain had started, the waterfall was so much more impressive to see!
+When I went in late June after the rain had started, the waterfall was so much more impressive to see!

 It was also much less crowded, and I still felt safe swimming in the pool below.
-On top of that, the jungle was much more green and lush.
+On top of that, the Puerto Vallarta forest was much more green and lush to walk through.

 That said, we did get caught in a rainshower on the hike back, which is always a risk during the rainy season.
 But I loved it!
 It’s such an incredible feeling to be in the middle of the jungle, even if you’re soaking wet – making this one of the best things to do in Puerto Vallarta in August.

 - Sun protection including hat, sunscreen, sunglasses